DaveKase/DataEngineeringProjectGroup09/README.md

 These transformations prepare the necessary tables for an interactive Streamlit dashboard that facilitates data exploration and visualization.

 ## Features
-- Automated data pipeline for seamless ingestion, transformation, and analysis.
+- Automated data pipeline that allows for data ingestion, transformation and analysis.
 - Interactive dashboard powered by Streamlit for real-time visualizations.
-- In-depth insights into the relationship between renewable energy, weather, and market dynamics.
-- Intuitive star-schema populated for ease of use for downstream users such as ML engineers or analysts
+- DuckDB database with an intuitive star-schema for ease of use for downstream users such as ML engineers or analysts

 ## Installation and Usage
 1. Install Docker